 Frances O’ Grady is General Secretary of the TUC.

 Left Foot Forward will be reporting from Trades Union Congress 2016 over the coming days.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.